LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Some sections have a "`Section Summary` (click to open/close)":

 * To view the summary, click on the row
-* If the summary is all you need to complete that step, use the `skip forward` symbol :material-skip-forward: to skip to the next instruction
+* If the summary is all you need to complete that step, use the `skip forward` symbol (<span class="loop-big">:material-skip-forward:</span>) to skip to the next instruction
 * Or follow detailed instructions below the summary

 An automatic table of contents (TOC) should appear for each page on the right side of your browser (if browser is "wide" enough).
 If not, tap on the hamburger menu (upper left) and this page name to see the TOC.